jezdez/textmate-missingdrawer/Readme.markdown

 ![Screenshot](http://github.com/downloads/jezdez/textmate-missingdrawer/Screen%20shot%202010-08-20.png)

-## Requirements ##

-The latest version of MissingDrawer currently requires Mac OS X 10.6.
-If you are running Mac OS X 10.5 or earlier, please download and install [this earlier version](http://github.com/downloads/jezdez/textmate-missingdrawer/MissingDrawer_2009-01-27.zip.zip).
-Unfortunately, this version does not support changing the sidebar color or the "Open Terminal Here" button.

 ## Installation
 To install the plugin to TextMate, download the latest version from the [Project download page](http://github.com/jezdez/textmate-missingdrawer/downloads) and double click the MissingDrawer.plugin file contained or simply run the following commands in Terminal: